tale-toul/OCP4AzureIPI/README.md

 ```
 apps_cert_passwd = "er4a9$C"
 ```
-* **ssl_listener_hostnames**.- List of entries containing the short hostname and the external doamin to access the secure application routes using TLS connections.
-External and internal domain don't need to match (see [Accessing the Openshift Cluster through the Application Gateway](#accessing-the-openshift-cluster-through-the-application-gateway) for more information).
+* **ssl_listener_hostnames**.- List of external FQDN hostnames used to access the secure application routes.
+External and internal domains don't need to match (see [Accessing the Openshift Cluster through the Application Gateway](#accessing-the-openshift-cluster-through-the-application-gateway) for more information).
 If this variable is not defined, no secure routes will be published.

     This variable in not required.

     No default value.
 ```
-ssl_listener_hostnames = { "oauth-openshift" = "apps.boxhill.bonya.net",
+ssl_listener_hostnames = [ "oauth-openshift.apps.jupiter.example.com",
-                          "console-openshift-console" = "apps.boxhill.bonya.net",
-                          "grafana-openshift-monitoring" = "apps.boxhill.bonya.net",
-                          "prometheus-k8s-openshift-monitoring" = "apps.boxhill.bonya.net",
-                          "examplessl-dragon" = "tale.net",
-                        }
+                          "console-openshift-console.apps.jupiter.example.com",
+                          "console-openshift-console.tale.net",
+                          "grafana-openshift-monitoring.apps.jupiter.example.com",
+                          "prometheus-k8s-openshift-monitoring.apps.jupiter.example.com",
+                          "examplessl-dragon.tale.net",
+                        ]
 ```
 * **cluster_domain**.- DNS domain used by cluster.
 Consists of *cluster_name* + *cluster_domain*.